-• O6/H7 in English, Irish, Mathematics and three other recognised subjects
+· O6/H7 in English, Irish, Mathematics and three other recognised subjects

+Studying German as a minor with:

+- Economics

-Studying German as a minor: Politics & International Relations
+- Politics & International Relations

+- Sociology

-German is one of the most widely spoken first languages in Europe, and, in economic terms, Germany's strength and significance is undisputed.
+German is one of the most widely spoken first languages in Europe.
+The combined strength and significance of Germany.
+Austria and Switzerland are undisputed.
 Studying German, therefore, offers an array of cultural and business opportunities.
-Our teaching involves not only the language, but also the arts and culture of Germanspeaking countries, equipping graduates with valuable intercultural understanding and key transferable skills.
+Our teaching involves not only the language, but also the arts and culture of German-speaking countries, equipping graduates with valuable intercultural understanding and key transferable skills.

-Our students are strongly encouraged to spend an Erasmus year abroad at a host university in Austria or Germany, as part of their degree.
+Our students are strongly encouraged to spend an Erasmus year abroad at a host university in Austria or Germany as part of their degree.
 A year abroad is a valuable experience, which allows you to perfect your language skills and to broaden your horizons.
 This is recognised in the degree title itself: BA Arts students who successfully complete a year abroad graduate with a BA Arts International.
-Places may be limited, and preference will be given to those with higher results.
-If you wish to study more than one language with a built-in year abroad, consider the BA Modern Languages dearee.
+If you wish to study more than one language with a built-in year abroad, consider the BA Modern Languages degree.